 Because of the upfront costs to host our races, registrations are non transferable, non refundable and cannot be deferred.
 Event insurance is available for purchase, but can ONLY be purchased at the time of your registration.

 Mercedes-Benz Marathon Weekend events are designed to be accessible to people of all skill levels, though individual races to have minimum age limits.
+NOTE: The full marathon and marathon relay will return in 2024.

 Mercedes-Benz Marathon is 26.2 miles and the Mercedes-Benz Half Marathon is 13.1 miles.
 These are challenging distances for novice runners but attainable at a moderate run/walk pace to keep ahead of The Balloon Lady, our official course closer.
 Visit the race pages for training schedule suggestions, local run events and course previews to help you prepare.
 The half marathon is our only event to include a wheelchair division at this time.
 Please email [email protected] for information about equipment requirements and accessibility.